filip-szczepankiewicz/safe_pns_prediction/readme.md

 ### Scope
 This code aims to use the SAFE model to predict PNS in Siemens MRI systems based on any given hardware configuration.
 This code is not verified or validated in any way, and results should be interpreted with care!

-NOTE: The characterization of the hardware IS NOT PART OF THIS CODE!
-These parameters must be supplied by the user or be requested on the [IDEA forum](https://www.mr-idea.com/communities/idea/results.aspx?k=PNS%20prediction%20in%20Matlab%20using%20the%20SAFE%20model) or by [email](mailto:fszczepankiewicz@bwh.harvard.edu).
+**Note** that the characterization of the hardware is **not part of the open source code**!
+These parameters must be supplied by the user (as described below) or be requested on the [IDEA forum](https://www.mr-idea.com/communities/idea/results.aspx?k=PNS%20prediction%20in%20Matlab%20using%20the%20SAFE%20model).

-Contact either of the authors, or go to the [IDEA forum](https://www.mr-idea.com/communities/idea/results.aspx?k=PNS%20prediction%20in%20Matlab%20using%20the%20SAFE%20model), for more information.
+For more information, contact the authors or go to the [IDEA forum](https://www.mr-idea.com/communities/idea/results.aspx?k=PNS%20prediction%20in%20Matlab%20using%20the%20SAFE%20model).

+### How to extract system specific SAFE model parameters
+WIP

 ### Reference
 The PNS prediction is based on the SAFE model by Herbank and Gebhardt (ISMRM abstract):